ruppec/2026mathcomps/presentation.md

 <img src="images/Hypersphere.gif" height="300">

-[Explain spherical geometry for S^2 and then argue by analogy that it works similarly in S^3.]
-[Specifically discuss how geodesics converge at the antipodal point]

 Note:

 Everything I’ve just said about the 2-sphere also works one dimension higher.
 So if we think of the 2 sphere as a ball living in 3 dimensional space, then the 3 sphere lives in four-dimensional space, and we can’t necessarily see it directly right in front of us like you can see a ball in front of you, but we can draw analogies to how things work on the 2 sphere and reason how things would work were we to live on the 3-sphere.